hot3dx/RotoDraw3D-DirectX-12/README.md

+# 6-2-2023 PBREFFECT Drawing completely fixed and operational.
+Cannot ScreenGrab in PBR Emmisive texture added and EffectInfo and EffectFactory

 #  5-31-2023 fixed PBREffect crash.
 Added using VeretexTypePNTT
 fixed tangent in InitDrawnObjectPBRFiveTextures Function Successive PBR Physical Based Render Objects can now be drawn after hitting the New/Clear Button on Draw Scenario2